barryvdh/laravel-security/readme.md

 ## Laravel Security Component

-### Still in alpha, API might change!
+### Still in alpha, API might change in new versions, so require 0.1.x!

-This packages tries to integrate Symfony Security Core in Laravel, mainly to use the Voters to check acces to roles/objects.
+This packages integrates Symfony Security Core in Laravel, mainly to use the Voters to check acces to roles/objects.
 See [Symfony Authorization](http://symfony.com/doc/current/components/security/authorization.html)

 ### Install